Mechanical Eating: Why Eating on a Schedule Can Actually Help Your Body

 It's Not About Control

-The structure isn't about control, it's about consistency.
-It removes the burden of decision making when your internal signaling system isn't functioning reliably.
-It's temporary scaffolding that supports you while your body heals.
+Mechanical eating can feel rigid, but the structure isn't about controlling what you eat.
+It's about consistency.
+It removes the guesswork when your internal signals aren't functioning reliably.
+Think of it as temporary scaffolding that supports you while your body recalibrates.
+You take it down when it's no longer needed.

-If mechanical eating is necessary, know that it's not a step backward.
-It's meeting your body where it is and providing what it needs to function.
-Your body's wisdom isn't gone, it's waiting for the safety and nourishment it needs to resurface.
+If mechanical eating makes sense for where you are right now, know that it's not a step backward.
+It's simply meeting your body where it is and giving it what it needs to function.
+Your body's ability to communicate isn't gone.
+It just needs the right conditions to resurface.
+With time and consistency, your body will start to signal clearly again.
+And you'll be able to hear it.

 Previous